Wildcraft: History

-Wildcraft originated in a small garage in Jayanagar, Bengaluru, growing in the early stages through world of mouth and local adventure communities.
+Wildcraft originated in a small garage in Jayanagar, Bengaluru, growing in the early stages through word of mouth and local adventure communities.

 Wildcraft's first product in the 1990s was a dome tent.
 The company shifted to manufacturing packs and associated outdoor gear and expanded to multi-terrain footwear and outdoor clothing.
 In 2014, it rolled out an expanded range of gear including clothing and footwear, hiring an additional 1,000 employees across its factories located in Bangalore.

 It ventured into technical clothing in 2015, into performance footwear in 2017 & launched an innovative line of travel cases in 2019.

 Between 2015 and 2018 Wildcraft developed a 90-liter technical rucksack for the Indian army, won the contract and supplied it to the armed forces from 2020 onwards.

 In 2020 Wildcraft developed a line of personal protection gear (respirators and Hazmat suits) and became one of the world's largest lifestyle brands marketing this during the Covid era.

 During the COVID-19 lockdown in India, Wildcraft India diversified its product portfolio by making products like Personal Protective Equipments (PPE).